AsuniAbeywardhane/Computerized-Stationary-Shop-System/README.md

 In addition, there is a calculator and a billing system as well as a program to calculate the daily income.

 This system is developed only for the use of the owner of a stationary shop.
-There is only one username and email.
+There is only one username and password.You can change it in the code.

-User name =
-string pwd = "sgrpro123";